MicrosoftDocs/learn/learn-pr/wwl-azure/perform-hyperparameter-tuning-azure-machine-learning-pipelines/includes/5-use-sweep-job-hyperparameter-tuning.md

 In Azure Machine Learning, you can tune hyperparameters by running a **sweep job**.

-## Creating a training script for hyperparameter tuning
+## Create a training script for hyperparameter tuning

 To run a sweep job, you need to create a training script just the way you would do for any other training job, except that your script ***must***: